KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/docs/ws3-box-model-layout/1borders.md

 <summary>
 Need a little help?
 Expand this section for guidance.
 </summary>
-We already have a style declared for ".drinks img".
-Add "border-radius: 50%;" to it.
+We already have a style declared for <code>.drinks img</code>.
+Add <code>border-radius: 50%;</code> to it.
 </details>
    {% endhint %}

-1. Save your file and reload in Chrome.
+1. Save your file and view in Chrome.
 Looking good!